 In this paper we describe a technique that is designed specifically for high performance on parallel scientific applications.
 It is most suited for MIMD multiprocessors that have no remote-memory access, and that distinguish between I/O Processors (IOPs), which do file-system processing, and Compute Processors (CPs), which do mostly application processing.
+Figure 1 shows such an architecture.
 The IBM SP-2, Intel iPSC, Intel Paragon, KSR/2, Meiko CS-2, nCUBE/2, and Thinking Machines CM-5 all use this model; the CS-2 and the SP-2 allow IOPs to double as CPs.
-Furthermore, our technique is best suited to applications written in a singleprogram-multiple-data (SPMD) or data-parallel programming model.
+Furthermore, our technique is best suited to applications written in a single-program-multiple-data (SPMD) or data-parallel programming model.
 With our technique, disk-directed I/O, CPs collectively send a single request to all IOPs, which then arrange the flow of data to optimize disk, buffer, and network resources.